 Finally, life is not full without being grateful, thanking people and giving back.
 Roughly 500 people gave up their Sunday afternoon to celebrate Naya.
 At least 800 people gave over $200,000 to her cause.
 When we began this journey, we had no idea it would touch so many people and change their lives too.
 Many of you were grateful to us for sharing our journey, life and Naya with you.
 Well...Thank you!!!
 You have helped us get through the most difficult time of our lives.
 You cried with us, celebrated with us, loved us, and now are supporting her dream of curing cancer.
 What more can we ask....Stay with us and follow our journey, follow the blog.
 As she said on November 5th...I've only just begun.

 Her celebration was incredibly special.
 Here are some beautiful pictures, and one from last Thanksgiving.
 The service was held at her barn with PaintJack present.
 Her celebration was all Naya.
 Perfect colors (purple and pink), her favorite foods (sushi, chocolate ice cream and brie), and most importantly, a room full of hundreds of people sharing their love of Naya in full color.
-She was watching all of us with a big smile.
+She was watching all of us.